bhail300/bhail300/README.md

 <h2>💬 About me</h2>

-- 🌱 I am currently a student in my last term of the Digital Design and Development diploma program at the British Columbia Institute of Technology.
+- 🌱 I'm a recent graduate of the British Columbia Institute of Technology(BCIT) and earned my diploma from the Digital Design & Development program.

 - 🤔 I'm primarily a UI/UX Designer, but I also have knowledge in front-end web development and graphic design.

-- 🔭 I plan to delve into back-end coding and possibly becoming a full stack web Developer.

 <br/>